BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 The Keylime extension does not target users who have a non-QEMU/KVM hypervisor.

-## Project Scope and Features [TODO: In progress]
+## Project Scope and Features

 - Add any functionalities needed for Keylime to support vTPM in KVM
 - Port Xen implementation to QEMU
-- Extend trust from hardware TPM to vTPM
+- Extend trust from hardware TPM to vTPM through a function called "deepquote"
+  - Get backend code to recognize a special deepquote request
+  - Port deepquote functionality to vTPM
+  - Integrate TPM 2.0 functionality with Keylime
 - Add changes or additions to Keylime codebase (libraries) for KVM support

 ![System diagram of Keylime implementation](/assets/images/solution_diagram.png)